 To apply for a Working Holiday Visa (subclass 417) click here.

 To apply for a Work and Holiday Visa (subclass 462) click here.

 You will need to create an ImmiAccount.
-Once you do and you log in, you will be about to fill out and submit your application.
+Once you do and you log in, you will be able to fill out and submit your application.
 Both Visas cost AUD $450.
 According to the Department of Home Affairs, 90% of subclass 417 applications take 77 days to process and for subclass 462 the duration is 55 days.

 How likely you are to get Accepted?

-As of December 2018 there were 145,479 Working Holiday Makers (both subclasses) in Australia with 115,547 new applications being approved in the 6 month period leading up to December 2018.
-With an acceptance rate of almost 99% for first time visa applicants, chances are that if you meet the requirements, you will likely be approved.
+As of December 2018, there were 145,479 Working Holiday Makers (both subclasses) in Australia with 115,547 new applications being approved in the 6 month period leading up to December 2018.
+With an acceptance rate of almost 99% for first-time visa applicants, chances are that if you meet the requirements, you will likely be approved.

 Important Things Consider when you Enter Australia

 Here are some other important things to consider once you have entered the country.